We Have Answers To Your Questions After A Car Accident

 In almost any personal injury claim, including motor vehicle accidents, you can recover damages related to your medical expenses and lost wages.
 You can also recover “pain and suffering” based on how severe your injury was and how long recovery takes.

-When your injuries are catastrophic, like after an accident involving a big rig or another truck, you may also receive compensation for your lost future earning capacity, future medical needs and loss of enjoyment in life.
-If you are disfigured by scars or other permanent injuries, like after many motorcycle wrecks, you may be due additional compensation.
+When your injuries are catastrophic, like after an accident involving a big rig or another type of truck, you may also receive compensation for your lost future earning capacity, future medical needs and loss of enjoyment in life.
+If you are disfigured by scars or other permanent injuries, like many riders are after motorcycle wrecks, you may be due additional compensation.

 Can I receive compensation for the diminished value of my car after a wreck?